jtengsico/12-Supervised-Learning/README.md

 <!-- conclusion -->
 ## Conclusion
-Based on the models, the one that performs the best is The performance

-* Which one seems to perform best?
-How do you know it performs best?
-* Does performance depend on the problem we are trying to solve?
-(For example, is it more important to predict the `1`'s, or predict the `0`'s? )

-If you do not recommend any of the models, please justify your reasoning.
+The performance of the model depends on what we are trying to do and in this case we are trying to identify the risky borrowers.
+So, although the precision of the 2nd model is 84% and less than the 1st model, the 2nd model is better becaues it accurately identifies risky loans (recall of 99%).

 <p align="right">(<a href="#top">back to top</a>)</p>